 Here’s how to protect your wooden floor from dog and cat urine:

 In most cases, dog urine soaks into hardwood flooring when the surface does not have a sealant.
-However, when there’s a sealant, the urine will soak deep into the grains and down into the subfloor when the wood floor is scratched.
+When there’s a sealant, however, the urine will soak deep into the grains and down into the subfloor when the wood floor is scratched.

 The best way to protect your wood floor from dog urine is to apply a sealant that’ll deter the urine from seeping into the wood and causing dark stains.
 Polyurethane sealants are great and can help prevent pet urine from soaking into your hardwood flooring.